Stupid-eric/Hello_new_era/README.md

 # Hello_new_era
-this is my first repo created under instructions of github guide and i look foward to the day where github is part of my daily work.
+this is my first repo created under instructions of github guide and i look foward to the day where github is part of my daily work. and i aspire to get a job involved in data processing